dannysmith/dannyis-jekyll/_posts/2020-03-14-website-redesign-i.md

 ### Engineering Principles

-Based on these values, I can use the following principles to guide my decisions:
+Based on these values, I've pulled out some principles to guide my decisions on tech stack:

 1. As few dependencies as possible (both build-time and run-time dependancies).
 2. Use defaults wherever possible.